caromontoyabran/caromontoyabran/README.md

 Software and Cloud Support Engineer
 -----------------------------------

-With strong foundations on Python and R for data analysis, now it's being more than year and a half supporting the Application Insights Azure team
+Started with Python and R for data analysis, 1.8+ years supporting Azure Application Insights team, now diving into JavaScript.

 * 🌍  I'm based in Costa Rica
 * ✉️  You can contact me at [cmontobran@gmail.com](mailto:cmontobran@gmail.com)